 birders spend a significant amount of time here but there is a lot

 of potential to find many species and, given the northerly location,

-at the same time continuing to find more exciting species.
+birding schedule and at the same time continuing to find more exciting

-like many places in Thailand, there seems to be a problem with both
+Unfortunately, like many places in Thailand, there are problems with

 (Photo by Suppalak